lucasviner/Geographic-Route-Mapping-and-Medieval-Monuments-Routing/README.md

 ### Running the Tests

-Explain how to run the automated tests for this system:

 #### Unit Tests:
 bash
 python -m unittest discover tests
 These tests simulate user interactions and verify that the system behaves as expected from start to finish.

 ### Deployment
-Add additional notes about how to deploy this on a live system:

 1- Set up a virtual environment:

 bash
-Copiar código
 python -m venv venv
 source venv/bin/activate  # On Windows use `venv\Scripts\activate`
 2- Install dependencies:

 bash
-Copiar código
 pip install -r requirements.txt
 3- Run the application:

 bash
-Copiar código
 python main.py

 ### Built with